 By having the car to ourselves we could take the time to set up shots and ask the driver to move forward or back a few feet or into slightly better light.
 Furthermore, having the car to yourself allows you to bond with your driver and you find that you really become a team.
 Our driver ended up being intently focused on finding exactly what we wanted to see and acutely aware of the things we needed to get the right shot.
 This would never happen if he had to focus on the needs of everyone in the car and not just me and my wife.

 The next best thing we did was remove the row of seats behind our driver.
 This creates a huge open space to lay out your gear, making it extremely accessible for your needs.
 I used a large, framed camera bag to hold all of my equipment.
-The bag was positioned by my feet, where the row of seats would have been, enabling me easy access to my cameras to snap shots of birds in flight or before animals moved out of light.
+The bag was positioned by my feet, where the row of seats would have been.
+This gave me quick access to my cameras.
+I was able to snap shots of birds and animals before they moved out of the light.
 Furthermore, I was quickly and easily able to access additional bodies, lenses, lens blowers/cleaning cloths, etc. Not to mention, the additional legroom was great!

-Experience is the Key to a Successful Safari
+Experience is the Key to a Successful Photo Safari